MateusGurgel/fast-api-template/readme.md

 ## TODO

-0 - set 201 as a response on creation routes

 1 - Use another lib for hashing

 2 - Make the query builder affect only search_functions with a @tag on it